MaibornWolff/tlm-components/readme.md

 </tbody>
 </table>

-All tlm packages need to be on the same version, meaning if `tlm-stencil`'s version increases the versions of `tlm-react`, `tlm-vue` and `tlm-angular` need to be updated as well.
+All MWUI packages need to be on the same version, meaning if `mw-stencil`'s version increases the versions of `mw-react`, `mw-vue` and `mw-angular` need to be updated as well.

 ### 1. Publish WebComponent Library